 - Roberson District – Serves the Arden Area and Biltmore Forest.

 Otherwise known as ACS, Asheville City Schools has been teaching students for over 130 years and is ranked in the top 30% of all 272 school districts in North Carolina based on math and reading test results.
-According to data from the Public School Review on ACS, ACS has 11 campuses, over 4500 students combined, and a student-teacher ratio of 14:1.
+According to data from the Public School Review on the Asheville City Schools district, ACS has 11 campuses, over 4500 students combined, and a student-teacher ratio of 14:1.
 This is less than the state’s average of 16:1.

 Data from the National Center for Education Statistics (NCES) on ACS states that Asheville median household income for parents with children in public school is about 69K a year, with a population of approximately 40,466 thousand.
 The average household type is 59% married couples, with over 71% of the population owning their own home.

 Buncombe County Schools serves over 30,000 students between all its districts with 57 campuses.
-BCS currently has a student to teacher ratio of 15:1, according to data from Public School Review on BCS.
+Data from Public School Review on Buncombe County Schools shows information regarding student/teacher ratio, testing ranks, and math and reading proficiency scores.

-Multiple factors go into ratings for schools, and all of them are averaged together to produce one final rating, based on numbers the school gets for test scores, student academic progress, college readiness, and equity (how well a school serves the academic development of disadvantaged students).
-The evaluations are from information collected about ACS by Great Schools, a leading nonprofit that strives to give parents the information they need to discover educational opportunities for their children.
-Here are the Asheville public school ratings sorted by elementary, middle, and high school.
+Multiple factors go into ratings for schools, based on numbers the school gets for test scores, student academic progress, college readiness, and equity (how well a school serves the academic development of disadvantaged students).
+These evaluations are from information collected about Asheville City Schools by Great Schools and for Buncombe County Schools from Great Schools, a leading nonprofit that strives to give parents the information they need to discover educational opportunities for their children.
+Here are the Asheville and Buncombe County public school ratings sorted by elementary, middle, and high school.

-Below are the Asheville, NC school ratings for children in pre-kindergarten through 5th grade.
+Below are the Asheville and Buncombe County school ratings for children in pre-kindergarten through 5th grade.

 This age group includes schools that serve children in grades as high as 8th grade.